 What we can expect from the workplace of the future is already part of our lives, if only we’d realize and embrace it.
-As technologies continue to evolve, the business world is among the first to push for the adoption of any tools that can drive up productivity and bring down costs.
+As technologies continue to evolve, the business world is among the first to push for the adoption of any tools that can increase work productivity and bring down costs.
 In most cases, improved productivity for the company means less effort for employees.
-A big part of that productivity is progress in voice recognition software.
+A big part of that productivity is utilizing voice recognition in the workplace.
 Public reception of VR software has been a little slow since early versions for home computing left a lot to be desired, or required a prolonged period of “training”.
 But as the technology comes of age it has wider uses and many measurable benefits in a business environment.

 Voice-created data is immediately recorded and saved, preventing data loss from operator error or power outage.
 It can be automatically converted and saved as a digital text file in a variety of formats which can be likewise augmented, amended, or signed off by other busy employees in the business hierarchy using only voice commands.